-The City supports carbon reduction policies that achieve the most efficient reduction of carbon emissions at the least cost to its citizens and utility customers.
-These programs should be market based, economy wide, and coordinated with regional or national strategies.
+The City supports carbon reduction pricing policies that achieve the most efficient reduction of carbon emissions at reasonable cost to its citizens and utility customers.
+These programs should be market based, economy wide, and coordinated with regional or national strategies with a goal to achieve 80% reduction of 1990 levels of greenhouse gas emissions by the year 2050.

-The City supports programs that preserve and enhance the value of existing hydropower as a carbon free generating resource and recognize the role electricity can play in reducing carbon emissions in other sectors, especially the transportation sector which is the largest source of carbon emissions in Washington.
+The City supports carbon pricing and other programs that preserve and enhance the value of existing hydropower as a carbon free generating resource and recognize the role electricity can play in reducing carbon emissions in other sectors, especially the transportation sector which is the largest source of carbon emissions in Washington.